ICRAR/EAGLE/docs/helloWorld.rst

 To save a graph to GitHub, you will need to add a repository that you have permission to write to.
 You may need to create a new repository if you don't already have access to one.

 A GitHub Personal Access Token is required to save a graph to a repository.
-These steps are demonstrated in the following video, as well as adding a custom repository.
+The steps required to generate one are demonstrated in the following video, as well as adding a custom repository.
+You can also follow the `instructions on GitHub <https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_.

 .. raw:: html
     :file: _static/helloWorld_save_graph.html